dannypsnl/plt-research/hindley-milner/README.md

 # hindley milner

-This is just a simple(and of course buggy) language for showing how to inference expression and get automatically type.
+This is just a simple(and of course buggy) language for showing how to inference expression to automatically get type.

 ### Example